Esri/calcite-app-components/src/components/calcite-action-pad/readme.md

 # calcite-action-pad

-The `calcite-action-pad` component is made up of `calcite-actions` (such as Tips, Legend, Add etc.) in the form of clickable icons.
+The `calcite-action-pad` component is made up of `calcite-actions` in the form of clickable icons.

 <!-- Auto Generated Below -->